authlete/authlete-java-common/README.md

 that contains an implementation of `AuthleteApi` interface.
 At the time of this writing, [authlete-java-jaxrs][7] is the only such library.

-`AuthleteApiFactory.getInstance()` method searches known locations for an `AuthleteApi` implementation and loads one using reflection.
+`AuthleteApiFactory.create()` method searches known locations for an `AuthleteApi` implementation and loads one using reflection.
 The reason to use reflection is to avoid depending on specific implementations (e.g. JAX-RS based implementation in authlete-java-jaxrs).
 And again, at the time of this writing,